-The Internet is filled with people investing loads of time, energy and money into establishing, branding and promoting their businesses.
+The Internet is filled with people investing a lot of time, energy and money into establishing, branding and promoting their businesses.
 Time, energy and money, however, will only be as effective as the “war strategy” used in deploying these resources.
 Being somewhat of a history buff… I’ve found the history of warfare to illustrate this.
-History provides many examples of out-manned, out-gunning armies using superior strategies to overcome larger, better equipped opposition.
+History provides many examples of out-manned, out-gunning armies using superior strategies to overcome larger, better-equipped opposition.
 This happens when once effective strategies no longer remain so.
 Although there’s quite a difference between war and business, the mindset that lays the foundation upon which everything else is built is strikingly similar.
 Business is fluid, ever-changing and never static.
 Those who cannot adjust to the ebbs and flows of battle suffer the consequences.

 REMEMBER HOW IT ALL STARTED